frost-byte/QuickBoardX/README.md

 - Support for Placeholders; Placeholder API and MaximVDW
 - Tab Completion for all Commands
 - Fully Configurable Scoreboards: Control Visibility by World Names
+- Fully Configurable Teams for the Player Tab List, which can change based upon the board displayed
 - Scoreboards can be created and configured using Commands
 - Multiple Scoreboards for the Same World
 - An API for Interacting with Scoreboards and Creating Temporary Scoreboards